lancedb/documentation/docs/src/cloud/quickstart.md

 ## 1. Connect to LanceDB Cloud/Enterprise

 - For LanceDB Cloud users, the database URI (which starts with `db://`) and API key can both be retrieved from the LanceDB Cloud UI.
-For step-by-step instructions,refer to our [onboarding tutorial](https://app.storylane.io/share/pudefwx54tun).
+For step-by-step instructions, refer to our [onboarding tutorial](https://app.storylane.io/share/pudefwx54tun).

-- For LanceDB Enterprise user, please contact [our team](mailto:contact@lancedb.com) to obtain your database URI, API key and host_override URL.
+- For LanceDB Enterprise users, please contact [our team](mailto:contact@lancedb.com) to obtain your database URI, API key, and host_override URL.

 === "Python"
     ```python